Insight

 4401

-Raw wood, whether or not stripped of bark, with the sapwood removed or roughly squared on two or four sides
+Raw wood, even debarked, but not stripped, with removed sapwood or roughly squared on two or four sides

 4403